 Folded dimensions: 35 x 43 x 10cm / 12.2” x 13.4” x 1.6”

 The truth is, I still can’t decide which one to buy.
 I used a booster seat with my oldest two children and it worked really well.
 But there’s something about the clip on travel chairs that I really like, mostly it’s the fact that your baby can sit at the table with you and see everyone.
 But then all the clip on chairs that I’ve found each have their flaws (as well as their plus points!).
 Are there any from this list that you have used?
 Are there any that I have missed?
 I would love to hear your recommendations!
-Leave your thoughts below and/or join in the discussion on our Facebook page here.
+Please leave your thoughts below.

 Pin for later!